What is Wool?

 What are characteristics of good wool?

-Wool is the most durable fiber because it has a natural crimp which helps it to maintain its shape.
+Wool is the most durable fibre because it has a natural crimp which helps it to maintain its shape.
 Wrinkles may vanish when the robe or cloth is steamed.
 Good wool is very soft and hardy; weak wool is rough.
 If you buy a wool cloth, catch a handful of it to assess its consistency.

 Where is wool made?

 Wool is made from follicles found in the skin, which are tiny cells.
-These follicles are located in the top layer of the skin called the epidermis and press down into the second layer of skin called the dermis as the fibers of the wool expand.
+These follicles are located in the top layer of the skin called the epidermis and press down into the second layer of skin called the dermis as the fibres of the wool expand.